 I am particularly interested in the ecology and functional anatomy of intertidal organisms, especially with respect to predator-prey relationships.
 I am also very involved in marine invasive issues and research, particularly with respect to invasive tunicates.
 I am a member of the Alaska Marine Invasive Species subcommittee and the Didemnum vexillum Rapid Response Team.

-Assistant Professor, Construction Technology
+Adjunct - Construction Technology

 Career Education: Construction